vladbatushkov/gateway/src/gql-service/readme.md

 ## Step 1: Setup Project

-- Open fodler `/workspace`.
-Create a new folder `LikesApi` and init a Node.js project.
+- Create a new folder `/LikesApi` and init a Node.js project.

 ```sh
 mkdir LikesApi && cd LikesApi